purval1992/python-gtk3-tutorial/actionbar.rst

 ActionBar
 =========
-The ActionBar widget provides a full width bar for items such as :doc:`button` and :doc:`label` widgets.
+The ActionBar widget provides a full width bar for widgets such as :doc:`button` and :doc:`label` widgets.
 It is usually placed below the application content and is commonly used in place of a :doc:`statusbar`.

 ===========
 Constructor